 We hope that everyone would be able to have a church wedding if they so choose without the price being prohibitively expensive.
 For this reason we have kept the cost of booking the church for your wedding day to £300.

-If you would like to discuss having your wedding ceremony at Great Ayton Methodist Church, you can do so by contacting Rev Lisa Quarmby (tel: 01642 724968 email: email@example.com)
+If you would like to discuss having your wedding ceremony at Great Ayton Methodist Church, you can do so by contacting Rev Rob Weir (tel: 01642 724968, email: firstname.lastname@example.org)

-At one of the most difficult times we will have to face in our lives, the loss of a loved one is surely the hardest.
+Of the difficult times we will have to face in our lives, the loss of a loved one is surely the hardest.
 As a church, it is important for us to be alongside you and help in the best way we can by taking the thanksgiving funeral service for your loved one.
 We’re here to support and care.

 Finding someone to speak to confidentially – a listening ear